kytschi/janus/README.md

 0 0 * * * sh /var/www/janus/cron/cron.sh
 ```

+Depending on how often you run the cron, I'd recommend that you watch the previous days logs and make sure you log rotate accordingly.
+This way you'll be blocking suspicious activing from the day before rather than on the day.
+Of course if your watching the logs faster than every 24hrs then use the current day's logs.

 ## Updating

 Either git pull, clone or download the latest from the repo to keep Janus up to date.